With-Fam/Hypersub-Authority/instructions.md

 2. The smart contract passes all unit and integration tests with the required code coverage.
 3. Deployment scripts are created and successfully tested on a test network.
 4. Documentation for usage, testing, and deployment is complete and accurate.
+5. Minimal code is used to achieve the functionality.
+6. Clean code by Uncle Bob Martin's standards are folled throughout the codebase.
-5. GitHub Actions are set up and successfully running automated tests on every push and pull request.
+7. GitHub Actions are set up and successfully running automated tests on every push and pull request.
-6. The project repository is well-organized with proper documentation and collaboration guidelines.